llaske/sugarizer/README.md

 # License

-Sugarizer is licensed under the **Apache v2** license.
+Sugarizer is licensed under the **Apache-2.0** license.
 See [LICENSE](LICENSE) for full license text.
-Most Sugarizer activities use this license too but some could use a different license, check the [activities](activities) directory to be sure.
+Most Sugarizer activities use this license too but some use a different license, see [here](docs/licenses.md) for details.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)